Oxford Cheetahs

 The Oxford Cheetahs are a British speedway team based at Oxford Stadium, in Oxford, England.
 They were founded in 1939 and are five times champions of Britain, in 1964, 1985, 1986, 1989 and 2001.
 The club folded in 2007 but returned to racing when participating in the SGB Championship 2022.

 During their history they have run under several other names; from 1972 to 1975, they were known as Oxford Rebels and from 2003 to 2005, they were known as Oxford Silver Machine.
 They have also run junior sides known as the Oxford Cubs, Oxford Silver Machine Academy, Oxford Lions and Oxford Chargers.
-Since 2024 the club has run two teams in addition to the Cheetahs, one under a new guise of the Oxford Spires in the Premiership and the Chargers in the development league.
+In 2024 and 2025 the club ran two teams in addition to the Cheetahs, one under a new guise of the Oxford Spires in the Premiership and the Chargers in the development league.
+In 2026 the Spires dropped out of the Premiership and only the Cheetahs and Chargers will compete.